Xceptions/auditlogservice/README.md

 ### Overview

-Based on the instruction, there are two main components
+There are two main components

 1. Service for accepting events
 2. Service for querying events